email@example.com / (213) 740-9124 / KAP 230C

 2003, B.S., Mechanical Engineering, University of California, Berkeley

-George is an Assistant Professor in Civil and Environmental Engineering and the Pasquale and Adelina Arpea Early Career Chair.
+George is an Associate Professor in Civil and Environmental Engineering at the University of Southern California and the David M. Wilson Early Career Chair in Civil and Environmental Engineering.
+He previously held the Pasquale and Adelina Arpea Early Career Chair.
+He received his B.S., M.S. and Ph.D. degrees at University of California, Berkeley.